Guiding for the Disabled

 Ambulance, Collector, Gardener, Handicraft, Hostess, Language (for the deaf), Observer, Sick Nurse, Sportswoman and Thrift

-These had mauve edges rather than green, to differentiate from the regular Guide badges.
-This did not preclude extension Guides from earning the mainstream badges too - for some badges (such as craft) testers were usually far stricter with the Extension Guides, because they had higher expectations of Extension Guides' ability at handicraft than those in ordinary units - expectations which were usually met, with pride!
+These initially had mauve stitching, later blue, rather than green - to differentiate from the regular Guide badges.
+This did not preclude extension Guides from earning the mainstream badges too - for some badges (such as craft) testers were usually far stricter with the Extension Guides, because they had higher expectations of Extension Guides' ability at handicraft than of those in ordinary units - expectations which were usually met, with pride!